andreidobrinski/guide-for-launching-your-next-big-idea-fm-course/notes.md

 - product hunt: tends to favour applications with broad appeal.
 Doesn't address traffic over the long term - initial spike of traffic but doesn't speak to sustainability.
 Best to wait until the product is up and running
 - content marketing. be a guest blogger on other people's blogs. appearing as a guest on podcasts. talk to influencers.
 - paid acquisition: paid/sponsored posts, PPC ads, search ads, social ads

+Marketing will take the majority of your effort.

+Nurture your audience

+- onboarding emails: a serial of emails over the course of a few weeks to get them thinking about the features
+- progress updates.
+Talk about progress but also solicit feedback
+- feature suggestions
+- early access